facelessuser/sublime-markdown-popups/docs/contributing.md

 ### Running Validation Tests

-Linting is performed on the entire project with `flake8`, `pydocstyle, and `pep8-naming`.
+Linting is performed on the entire project with `flake8`, `flake8-docstrings`, `flake8-putty`, and `pep8-naming`.
 These can be installed via:

 ```
 pip install flake8
+pip install flake8-docstrings
-pip install pydocstye
+pip install flake8-putty
 pip install pep8-naming
 ```